Are you looking for killer call to action examples that will inspire your customers to take action?

 These are all common types of CTAs that you’ve likely run into before and generally come in two types, both related to links.

-You can have CTA in the form of an official button, or a CTA in the form of a link with some anchor text.
+You can have CTA in the form of a button or a link with some anchor text.

 So what is a CTA?
 Again, it’s simply any direct command that encourages your audience to take action.